mimvoid/neocities-site/src/content/fonts/collections/display/index.md

 This font was designed during the lockdown in April 2020 by Mariano Diez, and the Cyrillic set was by Denis Ignatov.

-It's super cool, very futuristic and sci-fi or cyberpunk-esque.
+It's super cool and very futuristic, sci-fi, or cyberpunk-esque.

 ## Major Mono Display